-The Internet is a global information and communication network that provides an incredible opportunity to bring previously unimaginable education and information resources to our students.
+The Internet is a global information and communication network that brings incredible education and information resources to our students.
 The Internet connects computers and users in the Academy with computers and users worldwide.
-Through the Internet, students and staff can access up-to-date, highly relevant information that will enhance their learning and the education process.
-Further, the Internet provides students and staff with the opportunity to communicate with other people from throughout the world.
+Through the Internet, students and staff can access relevant information that will enhance their learning and the education process.
+Further, Academy Technology Resources provide students and staff with the opportunity to communicate with other people from throughout the world.
 Access to such an incredible quantity of information and resources brings with it, however, certain unique challenges and responsibilities.

-First, and foremost, the Board may not be able to technologically limit access to services through the Academy's Internet connection to only those services and resources that have been authorized for the purpose of instruction, study and research related to the curriculum.
-Unlike in the past when educators and community members had the opportunity to review and screen materials to assess their appropriateness for supporting and enriching the curriculum according to adopted procedures and reasonable selection criteria (taking into account the varied instructional needs, learning styles, abilities, and developmental levels of the students who would be exposed to them), access to the Internet, because it serves as a gateway to any publicly available file server in the world, will open classrooms and students to
+The Board may not be able to technologically limit access over its Technology Resources, to only those services and resources that have been authorized for the purpose of instruction, study and research related to the curriculum.
+Unlike in the past when educators and community members had the opportunity to review and screen materials to assess their appropriateness for supporting and enriching the curriculum according to adopted procedures and reasonable selection criteria (taking into account the varied instructional needs, learning styles, abilities, and developmental levels of the students who would be exposed to them), access to the Internet, because it serves as a gateway to any publicly available file server in the world, will open classrooms and students to electronic information resources which have not been screened by educators for use by students of various ages.

-Pursuant to Federal law, the Board has implemented technology protection measures which block/filter Internet access to visual displays that are obscene, child pornography or harmful to minors.
-The Board utilizes software and/or hardware to monitor online activity of staff members to restrict access to child pornography and other material that is obscene, objectionable, inappropriate and/or harmful to minors

-The technology protection measures may not be disabled at any time that students may be using the Network, if such disabling will cease to protect against access to materials that are prohibited under the Children's Internet Protection Act.
-Any staff member who attempts to disable the technology protection measures will be subject to disciplinary action, up to and including termination.
+Pursuant to Federal law, the Board has implemented technology protection measures that, block/filter Internet access to visual displays that are obscene, child pornography or harmful to minors.
+The Board also utilizes software and/or hardware to monitor online activity of staff members to restrict access to child pornography and other material that is obscene, objectionable, inappropriate and/or harmful to minors.
+The technology protection measures may not be disabled at any time that students may be using the Academy Technology Resources, if such disabling will cease to protect against access to materials that are prohibited under the Children's Internet Protection Act.
+Any staff member who attempts to disable the technology protection measures without express written consent of an appropriate administrator will be subject to disciplinary action, up to and including termination.